2-Minute Overview

 Where is this now?

 Web4 is active research with working simulations, not a deployed product.
-This site lets you watch the mechanics in action — see societies form, trust networks emerge, and bad actors fail.
+One distinction worth keeping straight: Web4 is the protocol — the rules and math; 4-Life (this site) is the lab where you explore those rules through simulations, walkthroughs, and explainers.
+So 4-Life lets you watch the mechanics in action — see societies form, trust networks emerge, and bad actors fail.
 The underlying protocol specification is open.

 What exists today: